fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/pure-flashblade.md

 ### Prerequisites

 * FlashBlade must be running Purity//FB version 2.2.0 or greater.
+Refer to the [Supported models and versions](/reference/pure-reference/supported-versions/) topic for more information.
 * Your cluster must have local drives on each node.
 Portworx needs local drives on the node (block devices) for the journal and for at least one storage pool.
 * The latest NFS software package installed on your operating system (nfs-utils or nfs-common)
 * FlashBade can be accessed as a shared resource from all the cluster nodes.
 Specifically, both `NFSEndPoint` and `MgmtEndPoint` IP addresses must be accessible from all nodes.